pabsantos/tama_project/slides.typ

 == Objectives

-- Assess the vulnerability of urban road network based on topology and the occurrence of floods.
+- Assess the vulnerability of urban road networks based on topology and the occurrence of floods.

 - Explore the relationship between topological properties, flood occurrence, and population distribution in the studied area.